 Will you keep my samples and/or primers?

-We will hold on to any samples and primers sent with an order for approximately two months unless otherwise specified.
+We will hold on to any samples and primers sent with an order for 5 weeks.

 If we synthesize a primer for you, we will put it in our long-term storage which is kept for two years.
 If requested, we can hold onto it for longer while replenishing the stock as needed.